QuantumPackage/qp2/docs/source/modules/determinants.rst

     Weight used in the calculation of the one-electron density matrix.
 0: 1./(c_0^2), 1: 1/N_states, 2: input state-average weight, 3: 1/(Norm_L3(Psi))

-    Default: 1
+    Default: 2

 .. option:: weight_selection

     Weight used in the selection.
-0: input state-average weight, 1: 1./(c_0^2), 2: rPT2 matching, 3: variance matching, 4: variance and rPT2 matching, 5: variance minimization and matching
+0: input state-average weight, 1: 1./(c_0^2), 2: rPT2 matching, 3: variance matching, 4: variance and rPT2 matching, 5: variance minimization and matching, 6: CI coefficients

     Default: 2